-The only woman in U.S. history to be elected both a Governor and a United States Senator, Jeanne Shaheen has been committed to serving the citizens of New Hampshire for decades and is known for her common-sense leadership, hard work and dedication to improving the lives of the middle class.
+The first woman in U.S. history to be elected both a Governor and a United States Senator, Jeanne Shaheen has been committed to serving the citizens of New Hampshire for decades and is known for her common-sense leadership, hard work and dedication to improving the lives of the middle class.
 She has served in the United States Senate since 2009 and is a member of the Senate Committees on Appropriations, Armed Services, Foreign Relations, and Small Business and Entrepreneurship.

 Jeanne Shaheen was elected as the 78th Governor of New Hampshire in 1996.
 She was re-elected in 1998 and in 2000.
 When she was elected Governor in 1996 she was the first woman to have ever been elected as Governor of the State of New Hampshire.